mlapaglia/OpenAlprWebhookProcessor/README.md

 # OpenALPR Webhook Processor

 This service accepts license plate webhooks from the OpenALPR web server.
 The webhook data (license plate number, make/model, year) is then set as text on the configured IP camera video overlay.
+The plate is also saved to a database for later retrieval.
+Simple statistics about the plate are also calculated.
+The tool can also control day/night triggering as well as focus during scheduled sunrise/sunset times.

 ## Screenshots
 ### Plates view